Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

 \subsection{Blow up sequences and basic operations}

 In \S\ref{blsec} we will study transforms of the boundaries under blow up sequences.
 One easily sees that the strict transform of a locally principal subscheme does not have to be locally principal, so the strict transform is useless in this context.
-Although for a boundary $B=\{B_i\}_{i\in I}$ on $X$ and a blow up $f:\Bl_V(X)\to X$ the full transform $f^*(B)=\{f^*(B_i)\}_{i\in I}$ is defined, it is not the transform one usually uses.
-For example, there is a certain redundancy in the fact that many components of $f^*(B)$ can contain the exceptional divisor $E_f=f^*(V)$.
-Usually one tries at least to some extent to split off redundant copies of $E_f$ and this leads to the definitions of principal and complete transforms which we give below.
-Also, in view of these definitions it will be natural to define exceptional divisor of a blow up sequence as a boundary (rather than a single divisor) which measures the difference between the transforms.
+Although for a boundary $B=\{B_i\}_{i\in I}$ on $X$ and a blow up $f\:\Bl_V(X)\to X$ the full transform $f^*(B)=\{f^*(B_i)\}_{i\in I}$ is defined, it is not the transform one usually uses.
+Many components of $f^*(B)$ may contain the exceptional divisor $E=f^*(V)$ and usually one tries to split off redundant copies of $E$, at least to some extent.
+This leads to definitions of principal and complete transforms given below.
+Also, we will view the exceptional component $E_f=\{E\}$ as a boundary rather than a single divisor.
+This becomes sensitive when extending the notions of the transforms to blow up sequences $f$, since the new boundary $E_f=\{E_1\.E_n\}$ keeps track of the order of blow ups of $f$.